saiprasad-d/Python_practice/README.md

 Explanation:
 Here all the candies are of different types.
 He can only consume 1 candy each day in the above scenario, as there are no 2 candies of same types.
 So, the total number of days required will be 5.

+Question 2 -

+Given the alphanumeric string str, the task is to check how many even numbers are there in the string.
+Write a program to count the even numbers from alphanumeric string and print it.

+Example 1:

+Input:
+ABCD4573HDc82Hr6 ► Alphanumeric String

+Output:

+4 - result : Total count of even numbers.

+Explanation: ABCD4573HDc82Hr6 is an alphanumeric number.
+There is total 4 even number (4,8,2,6).
+Hence, the output is 4.

+Example 2:

+Input:
+Bca77b3c5a ► Alphanumeric String

+Output:

+0 - result : Total count of even numbers